JavaZakariae/Linux-commands/README.md

 - To know the original name of an alias: `type cls`
 - Aliases are temporary unless we persist them permanently:
     - Editing the .bashrc file, It could be found inside the user home directory.
-    - Create our new aliasing file, the name of the file should be .bash_aliasses and should be located in the user home directory.
+    - Create our new aliasing file, the name of the file should be .bash_aliases and should be located in the user home directory.

 ## Regular expressions
 - If we want to represent a collection of strings according to a particular pattern, then we should go for